solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 [Drupal](https://www.drupal.org/) utilize it for data persistence.
-More broadly, LAMP apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve a large fraction of global web services.
+More broadly, LAMP apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve a large set of global web services.

 ## Comparison with Other RDBMS offerings

-Though MySQL has a distinct set of advantages, it competes with a vast number of other relational database offerings.
-Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other offerings, notably MariaDB.
-MariaDB was forked from the MySQL code base when Oracle purchased MySQL.
+Though MySQL has a distinct set of advantages, it does compete with other common relational database offerings.
+Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as MariaDB.
+MariaDB is a fork from the original MySQL code base when Oracle purchased MySQL.

-While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to better compete with proprietary databases.
-However, MySQL has over twenty years of development experience, and businesses appreciate the platform's maturity.
+While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to better compete with other proprietary databases.
+Althought you have several options to choose from, MySQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.

 Another popular open-source MySQL competitor is PostgreSQL.
 MySQL